 Prescription Drug Assistance from New Mexico's MEDBANK Program

 The PDA (Prescription Drug Assistance) New Mexico MEDBANK program aids residents of New Mexico in obtaining needed brand name prescription medications at an affordable rate or at no cost.
-This program is intended for low to middle income individuals who have no insurance coverage or who do not have adequate insurance coverage.
-Aside from receiving prescribed medications, a one time emergency voucher, up to $300 in value, is also available via this program.
+This program is intended for low to middle income individuals of all ages who have no prescription drug insurance coverage or who do not have adequate insurance coverage.
 Assistance is also provided to help state residents access pharmaceutical company prescription assistance programs.

 Did You Know?
 Approximately one quarter of older adults either neglect to fill a prescription or fail to take doses of prescribed medication due to the cost of the needed medication.

 - Must be a resident of New Mexico.
 Duration of residency is not a factor.
-Newcomers to the state can participate in the program.
+Newcomers to the state can participate in this program.

 - Must be in the low to middle income bracket and be unable to afford medications, insurance, or copays.

-- Must have no insurance coverage or be underinsured.
+- Must have no insurance coverage for prescription drugs or be underinsured.